mlicam/vibe-kanban/README.md

 This will start the frontend and backend with live reloading.
 A blank DB will be copied from the `dev_assets_seed` folder.

+### Port Discovery

+In development builds, the backend automatically writes a port file to `$TMPDIR/vibe-kanban/vibe-kanban.port` for process discovery.
+In production builds, this file is only created if the `ENABLE_PORT_FILE` environment variable is set.

 ### Build from source

 1. Run `build-npm-package.sh`